milen-ale/school_library/README.md

  a tool to record what books are in the library and who borrows them.
 The app that you will create will allow you to:  Add new students or teachers.
 Add new books.
 Save records of who borrowed a given book and when.

-# school-library

-This  repository is used to learn, practice and master the ruby language

 ## Built With

 - Ruby